lupyuen/lupyuen.github.io/src/gpio.md

 _Got a question, comment or suggestion?
 Create an Issue or submit a Pull Request here..._

 [`lupyuen.github.io/src/gpio.md`](https://github.com/lupyuen/lupyuen.github.io/blob/master/src/gpio.md)

+# Notes

+1. There is a GPIO feature that hasn't been implemented on Mynewt BL602: Trigger an interrupt when a GPIO Input changes.
+[See this](https://github.com/lupyuen/pinecone-rust-mynewt/blob/main/hw/mcu/bl/bl602/src/hal_gpio.c#L142-L283)

+    This requires CLNT Interrupts to be supported on Mynewt BL602.

 # Appendix: Inventory of Sensors and Actuators